wp-plugins/formilla-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Install live chat software on your WordPress site!
+Install live chat software with real-time visior monitoring on your WordPress site!
 Chat with your visitors with a clean and easy-to-use interface.

 == Description ==

 [Formilla.com Live Chat Software](http://www.Formilla.com/ "Formilla.com Live Chat Software") offers **FREE live chat and Premium services** for your WordPress site.
 Allow your visitors to chat with you live if they have any questions or need support.

-**Formilla.com Live Chat Core Features:**
+**Formilla.com Live Chat Features:**

 * **Installs Instantly:** You can use the out-of-the-box Formilla Live Chat web interface to begin live chat immediately.
 The live chat button will appear on your WordPress site upon installation/activation of this plugin.